adamw1221/CS495-Lab-Inventory-Group-F/plan.md

 This allows you to make changes to your own copy without affecting the main branch.
 a.
 From CS495-Lab-Inventory-Group-F, use this command:

     i. **git checkout -b featureBranchName**

     ii.
 You should get a message saying that you switched to the new branch you just created.

     iii.
 Now you are good to make changes to code and commit them:
         1. See Sections 5 and 6
-        2.	git add .   (to stage all files that you’ve modified)
+        2.git add .   (to stage all files that you’ve modified)

     iv.
 When ready to locally “save” those changes use:
 **git commit -m " code for this checkpoint"**

     v.
 To send them to your remote feature branch use: **git push origin featureBranchName** .
 The first time you do this your new branch will become visible on github  at https://github.com/adamw1221/CS495-Lab-Inventory-Group-F

 ### 5	Add Environment Variable File
 This will connect the application to mongodb
 a.
 Create a file named **.env** in the top lovel of folder **CS495-Lab-Inventory-Group-F**

 b.
 Add this connection string:
     i.
 MONGODB_URI = mongodb+srv://LabAdmin:kNvoF1iXUX3GAfzk@inventory.8onczej.mongodb.net/?retryWrites=true&w=majority

 c.
 Username: LabAdmin

 d. password: kNvoF1iXUX3GAfzk